xuankimtran/docs-1/pages/katalon-studio/tutorials/condition-to-stop.md

 >- 1 retried test iteration fails = 1 test failure
 >
 > The number of maximum test cases failure must be greater than 0 and a natural number (1,2,3...).
 Otherwise, Katalon Studio will not start the execution.

-Consider using this parameter when a set of tests is mature and it takes hours to finish execution.
-Once a significant number of tests fail, they may fail for the exact cause.
-Hence, spending hours to finish the execution is not a wise choice as the root cause is already sufficient to take action forward.

 You can use this feature to: